 The most common Pit Bull breed being referred to is the American Pit Bull Terrier.
 It’s also the most common Pit Bull breed in general.
-This dog is on the smaller side, with their head and body size, with stature low to the ground.
-This breed is an excellent companion and loyal dog; they require consistent training and socialization with other animals and people.
-With low maintenance grooming because they are short-haired dogs, brushing weekly keeps shedding to a minimum.
+This dog is on the smaller side, with their head and body low to the ground.
+They’re an excellent companion dog, and fiercely loyal, though they require consistent training and socialization with other animals, and people.
+With low-maintenance grooming, due to their short single-layer coat, weekly brushing keeps shedding to a minimum.
 In terms of colors, the American Pit Bull Terrier can be found in brindle, spotted, and solid color patterns.

-The Staffordshire Terrier has a slightly smaller head than the American Pit, they are stubborn by nature and require a human that’s more dominant and firm in their upholding of established rules.
-The Staffie has similar grooming requirements as the other pit breeds and require daily exercise to exhaust their abundant energy.
+The Staffordshire Terrier has a slightly smaller head than the American Pit.
+They are also stubborn by nature, and require a human that’s more dominant and firm in their upholding of established rules.
+The Staffie has similar grooming requirements as other Pit Bull breeds, and require daily exercise to exhaust their abundant energy.
 The American Staffordshire Terrier, similar in name but a different breed, is also known as the Amstaff.

 The American Bully became popular in the South thanks to their skill in dealing with feral pigs.
 They were historically used by ranchers and farmers.
 This breed is sturdy and muscular, with a square-shaped head and usually a short snout.
 This Pit Bull breed doesn’t require too much exercise, and a daily walk or two should be enough for their physical health, while the coat is just as low-maintenance as for other Pit Bull breeds.

 Definitions of Pit Bull breeds